karlahrnndz/pyllplot/README.md

-Wrapper for quickly creating Python visualizations for use in Illustrator.
+Wrapper for ly creating Python visualizations for use in Illustrator.